 Of course, it might not be the same for every user, and latency plays a part too, but it’s a good indication of how fast Hughesnet internet is.

 Hughesnet speeds are also plenty fast enough to teach online.
-Most online teaching companies ask for 10Mbps download speeds and 2Mbps upload speeds, so Hughesnet checks out.
+Most teach from home jobs ask for 10Mbps download speeds and 2Mbps upload speeds, so Hughesnet checks out.

 Like most internet providers, online reviews of Hughesnet are a bit of a mixed bag.
 Many users are happy with their experience, particularly the good value for money and bonus data zones, but not every review is positive.